By Soji James, CPT, CSCS

 A food diary isn’t magic, though.
 There’s solid science behind the value of writing things down, and a weight-loss study on the value of food diaries exposed the essential elements required for a successful food diary:

+One of my favorite healthy hacks is to keep your health tools handy.
 Carry your food diary with you so you can log every time you eat.
 Practice estimating portion sizes until you can accurately record how much you eat when you go to a cafe or restaurant. (most people underestimate portion sizes).

 Maybe a leather-bound journal from your favorite stationery store or an app on your phone is what you need.
 Some people use a spiral notebook; some of the best fitness journals are also the simplest.
 Whatever makes you more likely to keep up is the way you should go.